ghotgot/TeseoLocation/README.md

 # TeseoLocation
-This repo contains a GPSProvider example applications based on mbed OS and built with [mbed-cli](https://github.com/ARMmbed/mbed-cli) meant for building an executable.
+This repo contains a GPS_Provider example applications based on mbed OS and built with [mbed-cli](https://github.com/ARMmbed/mbed-cli) meant for building an executable.

 Please browse to subdirectories for specific documentation.